Karthikdude/OpenX/replit.md

 1. **OpenX Scanner** (`openx.py`) - A production-grade command-line tool for detecting open redirect vulnerabilities in real-world applications
 2. **Flask Testing Lab** (`app.py`) - An educational web application that provides various vulnerable endpoints for testing and learning about open redirect vulnerabilities

 The project is designed to serve both security professionals conducting penetration tests and students learning about web application security vulnerabilities.
+The OpenX scanner has been enhanced with advanced real-world detection capabilities, successfully identifying vulnerabilities in OAuth flows, enterprise applications, payment gateways, and modern web applications using sophisticated bypass techniques.

 ## System Architecture